 And because you’ve already paid taxes on the contributions you made toward a Roth IRA, you can withdraw these funds at any time.
 Keep in mind, however, that this rule applies only to what you put in.
 You can’t take out earnings on your investments until you reach age 59.5 without facing a 10% tax penalty.
 Nonetheless, this benefit helps Roth IRAs work as both long-term retirement plans and emergency funds.

-And unlike with SEP IRAs or traditional IRAs, you don’t have to begin taking required minimum distributions once you reach age 70.5.
+Also, unlike with SEP IRAs or traditional IRAs, you don’t have to begin taking required minimum distributions once you reach age 70.5.

 Beyond the potential for a high maximum contribution, SEP IRAs offer other benefits as well.
 For instance, your contributions as well as the ones you make for your employees may be tax deductible.